1,000 Genomes Project

 Since its completion in 2013, the 1000 Genomes Project was superseded by The International Genome Sample Resource (IGSR), established to host and extend the 1000G data.
 For more information on the 1000G Project and the IGSR see their website here: 1000G & IGSR website.

-The Data Ark hosts a replica of the Phase 3 individual-level called genotype data (VCF format) created by Google Health using high coverage (30X) Illumina sequencing performed by the New York Genome Center and called using DeepVariant (detailed methods about the variant calling pipeline can be found here).
+The Data Ark hosts a replica of the Phase 3 individual-level called genotype data (VCF format) created by Google Health using high coverage (30X) Illumina sequencing performed by the New York Genome Center.
 The CRAM files can be obtained from the 1000G website but these are extremely large (36TB) and will not be needed for the vast majority of user cases and so are not included on the Data Ark.

-To use this data, you must read, agree and sign the Data Use Agreement (you must be logged in through the Mount Sinai campus network or secure remote VPN).
+Effective from January 22, 2024, you must read, agree and sign the Data Use Agreement (you must be logged in through the Mount Sinai campus network or secure remote VPN).
+Access is granted within 24 hours, and on Minerva, you can load module $ module load dataark to see the path variables.

 Data Ark Data Sets